cuiter/cashplot/README.md

 improved, feel free to create an issue on GitHub or send me an email (see my GitHub profile).
 All feedback is appreciated.

-For adding support for a bank, please create an issue and attach an example transaction file to work against.
+For adding support for a bank, please attach an example transaction file to work against.
 Of course, you should replace personal information with something else.